Samsung vs Sonos soundbars

 Warranty, software support, and resale

-Most manufacturers ship 1–2 year warranties; extended plans are available.
-Sonos has a strong track record of multi‑year software support and feature‑backward compatibility, which preserves value.
-Samsung issues regular firmware updates but feature lifecycles are more tied to TV ecosystems.
-Resale: Sonos gear tends to retain value better because of ongoing software support and ecosystem demand—use that when calculating net ownership cost.
+Most manufacturers ship one to two year warranties, with extended plans available.
+Sonos has a strong track record of multi-year software support and backward compatibility, which helps preserve long-term value.
+Samsung issues regular firmware updates, though feature lifecycles are more closely tied to its TV ecosystem.
+On resale, Sonos gear tends to hold value better due to ongoing software support and ecosystem demand — factor that in when calculating your net cost of ownership.

 Upgrade paths and practical tips